Best Robotic Lawn Mower Reviews – Top 5 Sharpest List for December, 2022 with Buying Guide

 3. WORX Landroid Robotic Lawn Mower WG794

-Those who still can’t see themselves spending more than $1000 on a lawnmower should take a long look at the WORX Landroid, which sneaks in just under the magic price point.
+Those who still can’t see themselves spending a fortune on a lawnmower should take a long look at the WORX Landroid.

-The WORX definitely falls short in a few areas when compared to the Lawnbott.
+There are several reasons the WORX falls behind our top-ranked robot lawnmowers.
 It isn’t set up for zone cutting.
-It will try to churn right over anything that’s on the lawn, whether it’s a piece of plastic that gets chopped into a zillion pieces, or tree roots or the base of a lawn chair which can trap the mower until it breaks a blade.
+It will try to churn right over anything that’s on the lawn, whether it’s a piece of plastic that gets chopped into zillion pieces, or tree roots or the base of a lawn chair which can trap the mower until it breaks a blade.
 Also, it can’t be programmed via cell phone; you have to set functions on the mower itself.

 However, this mower is virtually silent when working, can handle 20° slopes, has several security features including a PIN number required to start operation, allows you to move the easily-changeable blades to different height positions, and is simple to set up (once the boundary lines are in place).